A Subsampling Line-Search Method with Second-Order Results: Global convergence rate and complexity analysis

 In this section, we provide estimates of the minimum number of samples necessary to achieve those two conditions in the case of a uniform sampling strategy.
 To facilitate the exposure, we discard the case $p=1$, for which the properties above trivially hold, and focus on $p \in (0,1)$.
-Although we focus on the properties required for Theorem~\ref{th:complexity0}, note that a similar analysis holds for the requirements of Proposition~\ref{prop:complexityJ}.
+Although we focus on the properties required for Theorem~\ref{th:complexity0}, note that a similar analysis holds for the requirements of~Proposition~\ref{prop:complexityJ}.

 For the rest of the section, we suppose that the set $\mathcal{S}_k$ is formed of $n\bar{\skn}$ indexes chosen uniformly at random with replacement. where $\bar{\skn}$ is independent of $k$.
 That is, for every $i \in \mathcal{S}_k$ and every $j=1,\dots,N$, we have $\Pr(i=j) = \frac{1}{N}$.
 This case has been well studied in the case of subsampled Hessian~\cite{xu2019newton} and subsampled gradient~\cite{roosta2019subsampled}.
-The lemmas below summarize the results.
+The next theorem derives the result regarding the required conditions on $\skn_n$ to ensure the event $I_k$.
+The theorem uses standard arguments (e.g., ~\cite[Lemma 16]{xu2019newton} and ~\cite[Lemma 2]{roosta2016subsampled}); for completeness, its proof is given in the appendix. \begin{theorem} Let~Assumptions 1 and 2 hold.
+For any $p \in (0,1)$, let $\hat p= \frac{p+3}{4}$.
+Suppose that the sample fractions $\skn_k$ of Algorithm 1 are chosen to satisfy $\skn_k \ge \skn(\epsilon)$ for every $k$, where